RohanDoshi21/RohanDoshi21.github.io/_projects/3_project.md

 ---
 layout: page
 title: Cloud Accounting
 description: This is an application for a CA to interact with its clients.
-Clients can book appointments, share their documents and conversate with them through chat using this android application.
+Clients can book appointments, share their documents and conversate with them and chat using this web-app.
+CA can manage appointments and view their documents.
 img: assets/img/cloud2.png
 importance: 2
 category: Others